 5. Be Ready To Work 150% When You Agree To Work

-I do several jobs, from Keune Education, to our own salon, coaching salons and even some event planning and catering too.
+I do several jobs, from being a Real Estate Broker and leading a team, to owning a salon and seeing clients.
+I also coach other salon owners and even some event planning and catering too.
 So, I understand not having a “full time job,” but instead many opportunities.
-The key for me is, when I am “there,” wherever “there” is, everything else doesn’t matter because I can’t give 100% to my guests if I’m checking emails and get a bad one, or have a challenging call in the morning before I’m about to teach a class.
+The key for me is, when I am “there,” wherever “there” is, everything else doesn’t matter because I can’t give 100% to what I am doing if I’m checking emails and get a bad one, or have a challenging call in the morning before I’m about to show a house.
 So, no matter if it is 1 day a month or 5 days a week, always give 100% and be ready to step up from there to help another team member, take another guest or even sweep the floor to help out the team.
 And, being hung-over is not a medical excuse.

 6. Know How To Create Guests

 If you are waiting for guests in the backroom, that train left the station a long time ago.
 So, whether it’s being able to turn 1 new guest into 10 or getting out of the salon and networking and meeting people in new disruptive ways, team members need to know how to get guests in their chair.
 And if you want to work at a salon like ours, which is a destination location, that includes knowing how to get a guest to a location that is less convenient for a more personal experience.

 I always look for team members at every level that have something that can make us better.
 I am excited as we continue to grow the success of our salon and grow our team as we look for 2 to 3 new members that know how to create success, aren’t afraid to fail, don’t make excuses and want to work hard while having fun with amazing guests.

 To set up an interview and schedule an audition to be part of our team, please email Curtis. email@example.com